 WITH WHOM DO WE SHARE YOUR PERSONAL DATA?

 Our website and our application will allow you, in some circumstances, social plug-ins from various social networks.
 If you decide to interact with a social network such as Facebook, Twitter, Google + (for instance, through account registration), your activity on our website or in our app will also be available in your social network.
 If you are connected to one of these social networks during your visit to our website or app, or if you interact through one of the said social plug-ins, the social network may include this information to your profile on the said social network, in accordance with your privacy setting.
-If you wish to avoid this data transfer, please close your account session on the social network before entering our website or app, or change your privacy settings whenever possible.
-We recommend you to read the privacy policies of the social networks you use in order to obtain detailed information about the collection and transfer of personal information, and also to get to know your rights and which privacy settings are appropriate and you should select for your profile.
+If you wish to avoid this data transfer, please close your account session on the social network before entering our website or app or change your privacy settings whenever possible.
+We recommend you read the privacy policies of the social networks you use in order to obtain detailed information about the collection and transfer of personal information, and also to get to know your rights and which privacy settings are appropriate and you should select for your profile.

 HOW DO WE SAVE YOUR PERSONAL DATA?